SaraCandela/moving-for-you/README.md

    ![Contact us](/assets/images/contact-us.JPG)

-   * When the send button is press, it redirects to a new page that confirm the message has been sent.
+   * When the send button is press, it redirects to a page that confirm the message has been sent and a button sending back to home page.

    ![NextPage](/assets/images/nextpage.JPG)